The geometry of the unipotent component of the moduli space of Weil-Deligne representations: Introduction and overview

-is a quotient stack.
-Secondly, the (completions of) local rings of $\Loc_{\hat{G},\Ocal}^{\square}$ are local Galois deformation rings.
-In this way, it is hoped to better understand Galois deformation rings, which are crucial ingredients in the Taylor-Wiles-Kisin and Calegari-Geraghty patching methods.
+In addition to this interpretation, the scheme $\Loc_{\hat{G},\Ocal}^{\square}$ satisfies the secondary property that the (completions of) local rings of $\Loc_{\hat{G},\Ocal}^{\square}$ can be interpreted as local Galois deformation rings.
+In this way, it is hoped to better understand these rings, which are crucial ingredients in the Taylor-Wiles-Kisin and Calegari-Geraghty patching methods.

 Let $W_F$ be the Weil group of the field $F$.
 In the case of a split reductive group $G$, one would want to define an $L$-parameter as a homomorphism $W_F\rightarrow \hat{G}(R)$ which satisfies some kind of `continuity', but the problem with this naive approach is that the ring $R$ has no topological structure in general.
 Historically, there are multiple solutions to this issue with varying degrees of usefulness.
 We are interested in the moduli spaces of Bellovin and Gee (\cite{BG19}), defined via Weil-Deligne representations (defined below); and of Dat, Helm, Kurinczuk and Moss (\cite{DHKM20}), defined through representations of a particular dense subgroup $W_F^0\subseteq W_F$ (defined in Section 1.2 of the reference). \begin{definition} A Weil-Deligne representation valued in $G$ with $R$-coefficients is a pair $(r,N)$ where $r:W_F\rightarrow G(R)$ is a homomorphism with open kernel and $N$ is an element of the nilpotent cone $\Nc_G(R)\subseteq \Lie(G)(R)$ such that $\Ad(g)N=|g|N$ for all $g\in W_F$ where $|.|:W_F\rightarrow F^{\times}\rightarrow \R^{\geq 0}$ is the valuation of $W_F$ coming from local class field theory. \end{definition} The two moduli problems of \cite{BG19} and \cite{DHKM20} are representable by algebraic stacks $\Loc^{BG}_{G,\Ocal}$ and $\Loc_{G,\Ocal}$, respectively, and are disjoint unions of quotient stacks.